 Take Five With Dave Schiff

+How would you describe the state of jazz today?
 Diverse.
 It's going in a lot of directions, which is good.
 Jazz is about exploration and looking forward.

+What are some of the essential requirements to keep jazz alive and growing?
 Jazz has so much to offer.
 But the venues for jazz are shrinking.
 I think club owners underestimate its far reaching appeal.
 But ultimately, high schools and colleges need the resources to do more creative music making, something moves beyond musical imitation, challenging students to be the creators of music.

+What is in the near future?
 Getting Schiff BrotherExpress out there is first on the list.
 Along with that we're looking for touring and jazz festival opportunities.
 I have two other projects simmering on the back burner: one with a friend who is a keyboard playmy wife calls him the Robin Williams of the keyboardthe other is with my wife, who is also a musician.